BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 | Slash chord | A/G (for G substitution ) |    |

-**Most of the time, the chords are easily playable on the MiniChord**.
+**Most of the time, the chords are easily playable on the minichord**.
 If not, it is almost always possible to find acceptable substitutions, but that might require a bit more theoritical knowledge for the player (for example to calculate which slash chord might be an acceptable ersatz for complex chord).

 # **Default presets**